 The palace retains part of its XVIth century decoration and in particular the frescoed ceilings of two rooms of the apartment of Cardinal Ferdinando de' Medici, who lived in the building until 1587 when he became Grand Duke of Tuscany.
 You may wish to see his study room at Villa Medici which also was decorated by Jacopo Zucchi.

-Paintings by Jacopo Zucchi in the apartment of Cardinal Ferdinando de' Medici: (left) The Rape of Proserpina by Pluto (Allegory of Earth) in the Hall of the Four Elements; (right) Jupiter (as an eagle) and Ganymede in the Hall of the Four Seasons
+Paintings by Jacopo Zucchi in the apartment of Cardinal Ferdinando de' Medici: (left) The Rape of Proserpina by Pluto (Allegory of Earth) in the Hall of the Four Elements - see the statue by Gian Lorenzo Bernini; (right) Jupiter (as an eagle) and Ganymede in the Hall of the Four Seasons - see Roman floor mosaics at Sousse; these subjects are all based on The Metamorphoses by Ovid

 The frescoes were meant to represent the Four Seasons and the Four Elements (Earth, Water, Air and Fire).
 This was done through the depiction of pagan myths having references to them e.g. Ganymede and Jupiter represent the zodiacal sign of Aquarius, because its constellation is very near that of the Eagle.
 Overall the decoration does not appear to be very suitable for a cardinal, but Ferdinando did not regard himself as a man of the church.
 He resigned the cardinalate, married, had four children and was portrayed as a military commander in a fine equestrian statue in Florence.